ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 ### Cluster name
 {: #vc_addingviewingclusters-adding-cluster-name}

+The cluster name is set to **vcs-_xx_** by default, where _xx_ represents two randomly generated alphabetic characters.

-The cluster name must meet the following requirements:
+You can also specify a new cluster name that meets the following requirements:
 * Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
 * The cluster name must start with a lowercase alphabetic character.
 * The cluster name must end with a lowercase alphabetic or numeric character.